 Woman believed Met officer would ‘rape her during attack at her home’

-Sam Grigg, 36, who was sacked from the Met after being charged, previously pleaded guilty at Kingston Crown Court to false imprisonment and assault against the woman, who was his flatmate.
+Sam Grigg, 36, who was sacked from the Met after being charged, previously pleaded guilty at Kingston Crown Court to false imprisonment and assault against Natasha Rabinowitz, who was then 23.

-Ahead of Grigg’s sentencing at the same court on Friday, a victim impact statement was read on behalf of the victim, who has self-harmed since the attack.

 Ten minutes with duct tape over your mouth without knowing what’s going to happen to you must feel like an eternity